By Dani Beaumont

 It's a little aggressive but what I can do now is easily apply that particular blend mode to totally different objects.
 To do that, I can come here in the right menu and select copy.
 So I'm copying that initial object onto the clipboard.
 When I come to the second object, what I want to do is in the right menu not select paste but instead select paste appearance.
 That's also very dramatic for a blend mode, but it does illustrate the point.

 Now as you would expect these blend modes remain non-destructive.
 So if I do something a little too harsh like this, I can come in and easily change it later on in my work process.
 When I hand the design off to my developer as a design spec.
 I also know that they'll be able to review the blend mode attributes as they develop out the finished product.

 I encourage you to give this new capability a try.

 Blend modes in Adobe XD allow you to use preset algorithms, like Lighten or Multiply, to blend a layer with a background image or another layer on the design canvas.
-Blend modes in Adobe XD are great for creating dual tone colour images or creating a colour overlay on images that align to brand or product colours.
+Blend modes in Adobe XD are great for creating dual tone color images, or creating a color overlay on images that align to brand or product colors.
 Choose a blend mode from the Appearance section of the Property inspector.

 Share the love

 Europe, Middle East and Africa